swcarpentry/python-novice-gapminder/episodes/06-libraries.md

 - "Find and read documentation for standard libraries interactively (in the interpreter) and online."
 keypoints:
 - "Most of the power of a programming language is in its libraries."
-- "A program must import a library in order to use it."
+- "A program must import a library module in order to use it."
-- "Use `help` to find out more about a library's contents."
+- "Use `help` to learn about the contents of a library module."
 - "Import specific items from a library to shorten programs."
 - "Create an alias for a library when importing it to shorten programs."
 ---
 ## Most of the power of a programming language is in its libraries.

-*   A *library* is a collection of functions that can be used by other programs.
+*   A *library* is a collection of files (called *modules*) that contains functions for use by other programs.
-    *   May also contain data values (e.g., numerical constants).
+    *   May also contain data values (e.g., numerical constants) and other things.
     *   Library's contents are supposed to be related, but there's no way to enforce that.
-*   Python's [standard library][stdlib] is installed with it.
+*   The Python [standard library][stdlib] is an extensive suite of modules that comes with Python itself.
 *   Many additional libraries are available from [PyPI][pypi] (the Python Package Index).
 *   We will see later how to write new libraries.

+> ## Libraries and modules
+>
+> A library is a collection of modules, but the terms are often used
+> interchangeably, especially since many libraries only consist of a single
+> module, so don't worry if you mix them.
+{: .callout}

-## A program must import a library in order to use it.
+## A program must import a library module before using it.

-*   Use `import` to load a library into a program's memory.
+*   Use `import` to load a library module into a program's memory.
-*   Then refer to things from the library as `library_name.thing_name`.
+*   Then refer to things from the module as `module_name.thing_name`.
     *   Python uses `.` to mean "part of".
+*   Using `math`, one of the modules in the standard library:

 ~~~
 import math